CBD hemp flower can be a great and effective alternative to just smoking weed. Learn about smokable hemp and more in this guide.

 CBD-rich hemp flower is an effective alternative to smoking THC-rich cannabis.
 It allows you to enjoy the multitude of benefits of cannabis without the intoxicating effects of THC.

 In this guide, we’ll go over the science of smoking CBD hemp and the most popular consumption methods.
 In the end, you’ll be able to determine if smoking hemp is suitable for you.

-If you’re new to the world of Hemp and CBD, you may be wondering: can you smoke hemp the same way you can smoke traditional cannabis?
-The answer is yes.
-Yes you can smoke hemp.
+If you’re new to the world of hemp and CBD, you may be wondering whether you smoke hemp.
+The answer is yes, you can smoke hemp.